The set splittability problem: -Splittability criteria and characterizations

 There are $2n-3$ many $\epsilon$ terms in the parentheses, so we can conclude that $\bar b_i=pb_i+E$ where $|E|<1$.
 Since $0\leq pb_i\leq b_i$ and all of $0,b_i,\bar b_i$ are integers, it follows that $0\leq\bar b_i\leq b_i$ too. \end{proof}

-\begin{rmk} It is necessary to amend the statement of the previous result if any of the $p|B_i|$ are half-integers.
-In this case the property ``$\sum\nint{p|B_i|}$ is divisible by $n-1$'' should be replaced by ``it is possible to select the values of $\nint{p|B_i|}$ in such a way that $\sum\nint{p|B_i|}$ is divisible by $n-1$.''
-Several of the results below will have similar amendments, as we will note briefly each time. \end{rmk}

 We are now ready to begin our classification of $p$-splittability for collections of size $\leq 3$.
-We begin with the simple case of just two sets, because it helps motivate some of the steps for the three set case below.
+We begin with the simple case of just two sets, because it helps motivate some of the steps for the three-set case below.

 \begin{thm} Every collection of two sets is $p$-splittable for every $0 \leq p \leq 1$. \end{thm}